mgajda/less-arbitrary/towards-better-union.md

    beyond :: t -> Bool
 ```

-That is because we want more than a single `top`
+That is because we want more than a single `beyond`
 element.
 When typing Haskell, we would
-like `top` to contain error message,
+like `beyond` to contain error message,
 which makes many.
 In case of union types, we accept that there
 are many elements in the `beyond` set.